 A. Kawasaki now sells a Short (-1 inch – P/N K53001-189) or a Tall (+1 inch – P/N K53001-188) seat, these are an optional accessory and need to be purchased from your Kawasaki Dealer or an accessory retailer.
 Unfortunately these are not cheap at over 400.00 US dollars.

 There are other alternatives; most popular is a shortened rear shock absorber.
 The benefit of a shortened (or lengthened) shock is that that this can be made to order and to a certain extent the height can be tailored to the owner.
 Another is a “Lowering Link”, this is a small device fitted between the existing shock absorber and frame lowering the ride height.
-See the Homepage for links to manufacturers of both
+See the Homepage for links to manufacturers of both.

 A cost effective way of slightly lowering the seat height is to drop the front forks through the triple clamps so that the forks sits approximately 10mm above the top of the Steering Stem Head, this will decrease the seat height by about 5mm.
 This setup is actually detailed in the Kawasaki Service Manual as the correct setting for the forks even though all bikes are delivered with the forks flush with the Steering Stem Head.
 Another benefit of this setup is that some owners report improved handling.

 Yet another alternative is to consider modifying the existing seat, companies such as Spencer Motorcycle Seats, Bagster and Corbin either modify your existing seat or custom build a complete replacement to your specification.
 The benefit of this approach is increased comfort as the consensus of many owners is that the stock seat lacks comfort and is of a very cheap build quality.
-See the Homepage for links to these manufacturers or the
+See the Homepage for links to these manufacturers or the How do I do that and Modifications page for instructions on doing it yourself.

 My solution to the comfort issue has been to add an AirHawk seat cushion and a sheepskin seat cover.